weijiang34/RTTAP/README.md

     #   -I INPUT_2, --input_2 INPUT_2
     #                         The second input file (".fq", ".fq.gz"; used for paired-end files).
     #   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
-    #                         By default, RTTAP will output to the current folder "./", and there will be a folder "./out/" contaning all the output/intermediate files.
+    #                         Output directory for results.
+    #   -t THREADS, --threads THREADS
+    #                         Threads used for analysis.
+Default: 8
     #   --rpm_b RPM_B         The cut-off threshold for bacterial categories.
 Default: 10
     #   --rpm_v RPM_V         The cut-off threshold for viral categories.
 Default: 1
     #   --rpm_f RPM_F         The cut-off threshold for fungal categories.
 Default: 10
-    #   -t THREADS, --threads THREADS
+    #   --skip_rgi            Skip the ARG analysis.
+Default: False
-    #                         Threads used for analysis.
-Default: 8
+    #   --skip_virstrain      Skip the viruses strain analysis.
+Default: False
+    #   --cmd CMD             The string of commands to be added to runnning tools.
+Default: None.
+For example, when runnning kraken2, '--cmd
+    #                         "--confidence 0.5"' will set the minimum confidence to 0.5 for Kraken2 to classify a sequence.
+This parameter
+    #                         should be used very carefully as it allows great flexibility while introducing a lot of uncertainty for smoothly
+    #                         running the whole pipeline.
     ```
 - Input
     RTTAP supports both paried-end fastq files and single-end fastq files.